deveshjain0/datahub-learn/network-documentation/avalanche/tutorials/dapp-tutorials/Chainlink-Betting-Game-on-Avalanche.md

 # Introduction
 This is a blockchain based betting game where you can bet on the outcome of a dice roll with cryptocurrency and if you guess right, then you double your money.
 This game is powered by ethereum smart contacts that run on the blockchain.
 And we're going to use the chainlink protocol to implement randomness for our dice roll.

-here is the application will work when the user connects to their web browser with metamask, they'll talk to a front-end application built in react.js and the application will talk directly to the ethereum blockchain and on the blockchain, we'll create a smart contract that implements the betting game and that's going to use the chainlink protocol which of course talked to the chainlink smart contacts.
+Here is the application will work when the user connects to their web browser with metamask, they'll talk to a front-end application built in react.js and the application will talk directly to the ethereum blockchain and on the blockchain, we'll create a smart contract that implements the betting game and that's going to use the chainlink protocol which of course talked to the chainlink smart contacts.
 So the user flow is here.
 Is that they make a bet to directly with our smart contacts with the funded application.
 If they guess the number right, they will win twice the amount of cryptocurrency that they bet.

 # Requirements
 - Node.js